-- 1. I, as the Testator, after being duly sworn, declare to the undersigned witnesses and to the undersigned authority: - a.
-This instrument is my Will. - b.
-I willingly make and execute this Will as my free act and deed. - c.
-I execute this Will in the presence of the undersigned witnesses, all of whom are present at the same time. - d.
-I request each of the undersigned witnesses to sign this Will in my presence and in the presence of each other.

-e.
-I now sign this Will in the presence of the attesting witnesses and the undersigned
+- c.
+I execute this Will in the presence of the undersigned Witnesses, all of whom are present at the same time. - d.
+I request each of the undersigned Witnesses to sign this Will in my presence and in the presence of each other. - e.
+I now sign this Will in the presence of the attesting Witnesses and the undersigned authority on:

-authority on /

-Month /Day/ Year
+//.
+Month / Day / Year

-Testator: Sign your name here
+Testator: Sign your name here.

-- 2. The undersigned witnesses, after being duly sworn, declare to the testator and to the undersigned authority: - a.
-The testator declared to us that this instrument is the testator's Will. - b.
-The testator requested us to act as witnesses to the testator's Will and signature. - c.
-The testator then signed this Will in our presence, all of us being present at the same time.

-d.
-The testator is 18 years of age or over (or being under such age, is or has been lawfully married, or is a member of the armed forces of the United States or of an auxiliary of the armed forces of the United States or of the United States Maritime Service).
-0 • e.
-We believe the testator to be of sound mind. f.
-We are each at least 14 year g.
-We now sign our names as a ittesting witnesses in the presence of the testator, each other, and the undersigned authority on / / .
-Month/Day/Year First witnes s signs here Second witness signs here Subscribed and sworn to before me by the Testa ator and the Witnesses, Notary Public, State of Texas on/ / (Seal)
+- 8.3.
+The undersigned Witnesses, after being duly sworn, declare to the Testator and to the undersigned authority: - a.
+The Testator declared to us that this instrument is the Testator's Will. - b.
+The Testator requested us to act as Witnesses to the Testator's Will and signature. - c.
+The Testator then signed this Will in our presence, all of us being present at the same time. - d.
+The Testator is 18 years of age or over (or being under such age, is or has been lawfully married, or is a member of the armed forces of the United States or of an auxiliary of the armed forces of the United States or of the United States Maritime Service). - e.
+We believe the Testator to be of sound mind. - f.
+We are each at least 14 years of age. - g.
+We now sign our names as attesting Witnesses in the presence of the Testator, each other, and the undersigned authority on:

+Month / Day / Year